canonical/sdkcraft/docs/reference/sdks.rst

 This mounts a directory automatically created by :program:`Workshop` on the host to the :samp:`workshop-target` directory.
+The host directory will be created under the path designated by the :envvar:`$XDG_DATA_HOME` variable.

 A mount *slot* in the definition must specify the slot name, the interface, and the *source* directory: